jtrim-ons/accurate-beeswarm-plot/README.md

 ![A beeswarm plot using random tie-breaking](img/accurate-beeswarm-random.png)

+## What does the algorithm do?

+The algorithm places data points one by one.
+At each step, a point that can be placed as close to the y=0 line as possible is chosen and placed.
+By default, ties are broken by choosing points with low x values; if `withTiesBrokenRandomly()` is used, ties are broken using a random tie breaker which is given to each point before running the algorithm.

+The algorithm uses a priority queue to quickly select the next point to be placed at each step.

 ## Tips

 If you have more than about 1000 data points, it's helpful to run the algorithm